attiasr/hassio-addons/radarr/README.md

-# Hassio Add-ons by petersendev: Radarr
+# Hassio Add-ons by attiasr: Radarr

 ## About